ArcanaFramework/arcana/docs/source/data_model.rst

       --excluded subject sub09,sub11 --included timepoint T1 \
       --id_inference subject '(?P<group>[A-Z]+)_(?P<member>\d+)'

-To give the dataset definition a name append it to the ID string separated by ':'
+To give the dataset definition a name, append the name to the dataset's ID string separated by ':'

 .. code-block:: bash